mcdallas/gert/README.md

 * Supports:
   - Reddit: PNG/JPG images, GIFs, Image galleries, videos
   - Giphy: GIFs
-  - Imgur: Direct images and GIFVs
+  - Imgur: Direct images, GIFVs and albums
   - Gfycat/Redgifs: GIFs
+  - Streamable: videos
 * GIF/GIFV from Imgur/Gfycat/Redgifs are downloaded as mp4
-* Does *not* support downloading images from Imgur post links

 ## Installation

 ### Prerequisites

-To download videos hosted by Reddit, you need to have ffmpeg installed.
-Follow this [link](https://www.ffmpeg.org/download.html) for installation instructions.
+There is a soft dependency on ffmpeg, for installation instructions follow this [link](https://www.ffmpeg.org/download.html).

+You can skip it but without it:
+* Videos hosted on reddit itself (v.reddit.com) won't have sound
+* Gifs won't be automatically converted to .mp4

 #### Using cargo